'So how's unemployment treating you?'

 But instead he chose to structure his question through asking 'how's unemployment?'

-For a split second his words shook me and I had a small flash of worry come over me about the recent life changing choice I had made.
+For a split second his words shook me and I felt a small flash of worry about the recent life changing choice I'd made.

 'Shit!
 I'm actually unemployed right now!'

 For that fleeting moment I felt like my balloon of excitement had deflated.